 Another option is to cook for your pet.
 This way you have total control over what ingredients your pet is ingesting.
 You can use venison (if not previously exposed to beef or lamb), duck (if not previously exposed to chicken), pork, ostrich, emu, pheasant, rabbit, goat, elk, moose, alligator, kangaroo.
-These meats can be purchased from Avon Prime Meats in Avon, Ct .
+These meats can be purchased from Avon Prime Meats in Avon, Ct or may be ordered from www.MyPetGrocer.com.
 If you would like to have a diet custom made for your pet, we recommend www.balanceit.com.
 This company also sell supplements to be sure your pet is getting sufficient vitamins and calcium in their diet.

 What If My Pet’s Allergies Don’t Improve?